Searching for binary black hole mergers with deep learning in Advanced LIGO's third observing run: Method

 For our offline search, we process the data in chunks of 1024 seconds.
 We perform matched filtering with a low frequency cutoff of 15$\,$Hz and do not produce triggers in the first 200$\,$s of each analysis segment to avoid filter wraparound effects for the longest waveforms in the template bank~\cite{findchirp}.
 We also do not produce triggers in the final 24$\,$s of each analysis segment to account for edge effects from whitening with the power spectral density (PSD).
 These cuts reduce our livetime for sensitivity tests and offline search to 104.6 days in O3a and 94.7 days in O3b.

 To maintain consistency in our analyses and account for changes in PSDs over time, we aggregate data by calendar weeks of the O3 timeline.
-We compute the PSDs for matched filtering over the entire week of analyzed data.
+We compute the PSDs over the entire week of analyzed data, and the PSD used for matched filtering is updated every week to be the PSD of that week's data.
 No data is available between weeks 27 and 31 due to the break between O3a and O3b.
 Additionally, weeks 27, 31, and 52 have reduced observing time because the observing runs do not start or end on calendar-week boundaries.